-Professor Isa Ali Ibrahim (born in Pantami, Gombe State, Nigeria), PhD, FCIIS, FBCS, FNCS, is the Minister of Communications and the first ever Minister of Digital Economy of the Federal Republic of Nigeria since 2019.
-He was appointed by the United Nations through the International Telecommunication Union (ITU) as Chairman of the World Summit on Information Society (WSIS) Forum for the year 2022, and chairs 193+ ministers of ICT globally.
-He is also a Council Member of the ITU since 2019 and got re-elected in 2022.
+Professor Isa Ali Ibrahim (born in Pantami, Gombe State, Nigeria), PhD, CON, FCIIS, FBCS, FNCS, is the Minister of Communications and the first ever Minister of Digital Economy of the Federal Republic of Nigeria from 2019 to 2023.
+He was also appointed by the United Nations through the International Telecommunication Union (ITU) as Chairman of the World Summit on Information Society (WSIS) Forum for the year 2022, where he chaired 193+ ministers of ICT globally.
+He served twice as a Council Member of the ITU from 2019-2023.

 Professor Ibrahim obtained a 5 year Bachelor of Technology Degree in Computer Science (B.Tech), from the Federal University of Technology, known as the Abubakar Tafawa Balewa University (ATBU), Bauchi, Nigeria, and proceeded to acquire two Masters Degrees from the same institution in quick succession.
 One in Computer Science (MSc) and the other, an MBA in Technology Management.

-His scholarly pursuits then led him to the Robert Gordon University (RGU) Aberdeen, Scotland, United Kingdom, where he obtained a Doctorate (PhD) in Computer Information Systems.
+His scholarly pursuits then led him to the Robert Gordon University (RGU) in Aberdeen, Scotland, United Kingdom, where he obtained a Doctorate (PhD) in Computer Information Systems.
 Prior to that, he also obtained a one-year Postgraduate Certificate in Research Methods from the same University.
-Professor Ibrahim also teaches cybersecurity and information security, and also supervises postgraduate research student(s) and partakes in community service as the first professor of Cybersecurity in the Federal University of Technology, Owerri, (FUTO) Imo State.
-He took the appointment since March 2021, and he is also the first professor of cybersecurity from northern Nigeria.
+Professor Ibrahim also teaches cybersecurity and information security and also supervises postgraduate research student(s) and partakes in community service as the first professor of Cybersecurity at the Federal University of Technology, Owerri, (FUTO) Imo State.
+He took the appointment in March 2021, and he is also the first professor of cybersecurity from northern Nigeria.